ArshiaHashemi/Heterogeneous-Agent-Macroeconomics-in-Julia/README.md

 # ECMA-33620-Introduction-to-Heterogeneous-Agent-Macroeconomics
-Professor Greg Kaplan's course on heterogeneous agent macroeconomics at The University of Chicago
+This repository contains code for Professor Greg Kaplan's honors undergraduate class on heterogeneous agent macroeconomics at The University of Chicago.